ptupitsyn/ptupitsyn.github.io/_posts/2016-08-16-Using-Apache-Ignite-Net-in-LINQPad.md

 In contrary to several seconds for a fresh node start, this code runs in a couple of milliseconds.

+When needed, use `Shift+Control+F5` to unload the AppDomain and start from scratch.

 ## Usage Tips and Tricks